As rightly said to be

 There are many different types of internships available for you to choose from depending on your area of study or personal interests.

-- Apprenticeship: An apprenticeship is working and studying together, as in when you are learning the programme you also can do what you are learning in class and learn it hand in hand.
-We cannot exactly say it is internship but yes it is one of a kind.
+- Apprenticeship: An apprenticeship is working and studying together, as in when you are learning the program you also can do what you are learning in class and learn it hand in hand.
+We cannot exactly say it is an internship but yes it is one of a kind.